Top Seed: Composition

 The title track "Tell Me" was written and composed by BLSSD, formerly known as Bee of the songwriting team Rphabet; he wrote the single, the instrumental intro "Begin" and co-wrote "Wind", an ebullient synthpop track.

 The sixth track "Pray" was written and composed by SWEETUNE.
 Dongwoo also made the rap lyrics on "Pray (Mattel's Sorrow)".

 The album features three solo tracks by the members Dongwoo, L, and Sungjong.
 Dongwoo composed his solo track "TGIF" with GALLERY.
 L composed his solo track "Reminsce" with Jeong Min-ji.
 He describes his song "very lyrical".
 He sang the band version, but the original for the fans.
 Sungjong's solo track "Love Song" was written by Misung.

 Promotions

 The group held their comeback showcase for its third studio album, "Top Seed", at Blue Square Hall in central Seoul on January 8, 2018.
 It was broadcast live on Naver's V-Live.

-The group started to performed their title track "Tell Me" on January 9, on Mnet M!
+The group started to perform their title track "Tell Me" on January 9, on Mnet M!
 Countdown and continue to perform on KBS2 Music Bank, MBC Music Core, SBS Inkigayo, and MBC Music Show Champion.
 They also performed their b-side track "No More" for their comeback stage.
 They won five times on music programs.

 The members also guest on variety shows such as Weekly Idol, Comedy Big League, Battle Trip, and Hello Counselor.